juliabenda05/spring-23/posts/secondpost.md

 ---
-title: Burritos are good
+title: These are the best sides to pair with a burrito
-description: The best ingredients in a burrito are beans, rice, chicken, veggies, and salsa.
+description: The best sides with a burrito are beans, rice, veggies, and salsa.
 date: 2018-07-04
 tags:
   - number 2
 layout: layouts/post.njk
 ---
-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.
+Finding the right side to put with your burrito can be tricky.
+Whether it is rice and beans, chips and salsa, or a side of veggies, finding the perfect pairing takes time.
+It can also depend on the type of burrito you are making, what beverage you are drinking, and whether you are wanting an appetizer or not.
+Here is a list of sides to add to your burrito entree to make your meal taste even better and coordinate with the other aspects of your dining experience.

 ## Section Header